Friday, July 18, 2025

 witness to an event

-watching all the girls go by
+while standing on the corner watching all the girls go by

-(a song sung by the Four Lads,
+(a song sung by the Four Lads, not the Four Lads of Liverpool

-but the silly, harmonic Four Lads
+but the harmonic Four Lads dressed neatly in permanent tuxedos

-chino slacks and matching
+and matching pencil-thin bowties)

-“the screeching breaks” should be the name
+the "screeching breaks” should be the name

 of a rock n’ roll band, a punkish sort-of band,